Combating Autism Act: Provisions

 The Act reauthorizes, for five years, the $12 million annual funding for the epidemiological surveillance program for autism, overseen by the Centers for Disease Control (CDC).

 Provision removed from Senate version

 The final version of the Combating Autism Act passed by the House and Senate eliminated a provision, originally included in the Senate bill, that would have created a legal requirement for Centers of Excellence in Environmental Health and autism to research "a broad array of environmental factors that may have a possible role in autism spectrum disorders."
 These Centers would have authorized with funding of $45 million over the five-year life of the bill.

 Criticism

-The Autistic Self Advocacy Network (ASAN) has criticized the bill.
-They think that the "'War on Autism' approach is not in the interests of people on the [autistic] spectrum" and that it "offends and alienates the autistic community".
-Instead of attempts to "cure" autism, ASAN advocates other methods to improve the quality of life of autistic people.
+The Autistic Self Advocacy Network (ASAN) has criticized the Combating Autism Act.
+Their belief is that the "'War on Autism' approach is not in the interests of people on the [autistic] spectrum" and that it "offends and alienates the autistic community".
+Instead of attempts to "cure" autism, ASAN advocates other methods, such as better educational resources, to improve the quality of life for autistic people.